MikeCsPlayPlace/CubicSplineExtrema/README.md

 But by then my boss had already found a different approach for his exact needs, so my work sat aside for a couple years until I decided to generalize the algorithm a bit more and then coded it in the C language to fully test it out ... and it actually worked !
 So I thought it was worth of sharing with others, and therefore submitted an abstract to Dr. Dobb's and they contracted me to write up an article based on my work.
 Yay !

-Here is the first page of the 4 pages of my ramblings, and the code was printed at the back and is available here.
+Here is the first page of the 4 pages of my ramblings, and the code was printed at the back and is available here in this repository.

 ![The first page of the article](ArticleIntro.jpg)